emqx/emqx-docs/en_US/security/authn/postgresql.md

 ```

 ::: warning
-When there are a significant number of users in the system make sure that the tables used by the query are optimized
-and that effective indexes are used.
-Otherwise connecting MQTT clients will produce excessive load on the database
-and on the EMQX broker itself.
+When there are a significant number of users in the system make sure that the tables used by the query are optimized and that effective indexes are used.
+Otherwise connecting MQTT clients will produce excessive load on the database and on the EMQX itself.
 :::

 ## Configuration